tonyjkent/Getting-and-Cleaning-Data/README.md

 The script requires the dplyr package to be installed.

 ### loading the data
-The raw dataset was into two subsets, Trainign Data and Test Data:  The test data was as follows.
-The trainign data followed the same pattern
+The raw dataset was into two subsets, Training Data and Test Data:  The test data was as follows.
+The trainign data followed the same pattern.

 * x_train.txt - 10299 sensor readings for 561 variables.
 Loaded into the traindata dataframe
 * subject_train.txt - the subject number for each of the 10299 sensor readings.
 Loaded into the trainsubjects dataframe